Bad conscience and guilt: Gaining understanding and treatment

 Self-help

-Perhaps it is enough, or at least helpful, to work on this on your own.
-We hope that this miniseries of articles concerning guilt is a good place to start.
+Perhaps it is sufficient, or at least helpful, to do some work on your own.
+We hope that this mini-series of articles on bad conscience will be a good place to start.

-We are attempting to delve more deeply than traditional advice while simultaneously making things as tangible as we can.
-Click here for an article in KK in which we have spoken about guilty consciences
+We try to delve deeper than the traditional tips, but at the same time make it as concrete as we can.
+Here we have stated in Click here for an article in KK in which we have spoken about guilty consciences.

 In the articles linked to below, you can read about some of the psychological mechanisms behind these emotions, then you can read more about those that are most relevant to you.